zlehmann/js-object-oriented-classes-travel-lab-v-000/README.md

 * `blocksTravelled` — returns an integer with the number of blocks travelled.
 In New York City, to travel East and West you cross avenues, and to travel North and South you cross streets.
-To calculate the distance of in streets, you can use subtraction (eg. 13th street to 10th street is three blocks).
-To calculate the distance of avenues travelled, you will need to know the names and order of avenues in New York City.
+To calculate the distance in streets, you can use subtraction (eg. 13th street to 10th street is three blocks).
+To calculate the distance in avenues travelled, you will need to know the names and order of avenues in New York City.
 You can use the following array to help with your
   calculation: